“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 - No fires.
 That included charcoal when we were there.

-Campsites have grills, bear proof food storage boxes and picnic tables.
+All the campsites have grills, bear proof food storage boxes and picnic tables.
 Most sites are nicely shaded and some even have the picnic tables on a covered concrete pad.
-If you have a small tent, there should be enough room to set it up on the concrete.
-This comes in handy in case of a thunderstorm, which we experienced when we were there.
+If you have a small tent, there should be enough room to set it up on the concrete under the cover.
+This comes in handy in case of rain or a thunderstorm, which we did experienced when we were there.

 There are bathrooms but no showers.
 Plenty of places thru out the park to to refill your water.
 There’s also a camp store and the restaurant at the lodge nearby.
 Note RVs over 24 ft. are not recommended in the Chisos Basin and there is no RV parking.
 NPS recommends tents smaller that 8×8 ft.